 To check the status of symptom record creation and retrieval, enter:

 In response, CP displays the status of accounting, EREP, and symptom record creation and retrieval.
-(For more information on accounting and error recording, see "Collecting Accounting Information" on page 183 and "Collecting Hardware Error Information" on page 190.)
+(For more information on accounting recording, see "Collecting Accounting Information" on page 183.)
 The format of the response is similar to this: